OldRodger/OldRodger/README.md

 # Hi there, I'm Celestine! 👋🏾

-I'm a **Full-Stack Developer** from **Nigeria 🇳🇬**, currently based in 📍**London, UK 🇬🇧**.
+I'm a **Full-Stack Developer** from **Nigeria 🇳🇬**, based in 📍**London, UK 🇬🇧**.
 With a passion for building intuitive, scalable, and user-friendly web applications, I specialize in crafting seamless digital experiences.

 ---